Love herbal tea? Learn how to make thyme tea using either fresh or dried thyme. Plus, try versions of the tea with other herbs, spices, or tea.

 - 2 sprigs fresh rosemary or 1 tsp dried rosemary

 - If using fresh herbs, rinse herbs and set aside to dry.Bring tea water to a boil.
-Pour into a teapot or a French Press.
+Pour into a teapot, two mugs or a French Press.

 - Serve hot, with lemon if desired.
 For iced tea: make a larger batch of tea, let the tea cool slightly, and then store in a pitcher or glass jar in the fridge.
 Use within 2-3 days.